Python Framework for End-to-End UI Testing with Selenium WebDriver and pytest.

 - Can do parallel testing on Selenium Grid.

-- Supports Azure Pipelines, GCP, TravisCI, Docker, and more.
+- Supports Azure, GCP, TravisCI, & Docker.

 You’ll need Python on your System PATH.